 THAT is what you want in a clinic setting.

-Recently I’ve been asked to weigh in on a lively discussion of creating a new and revolutionary clinical atmosphere.
+Recently, I’ve been invited into a lively discussion of creating a new and revolutionary clinical atmosphere.
 When have the words “Revolutionary” and “Clinical” ever sat together in the same room?

 Think about it.
 When you have to “go to the doctor”, what would your ideal experience look like?

 As a healthcare professional, I definitely have some opinions.
 Here are my thoughts on creating a healing, encouraging, life-promoting atmosphere.

 First, I define or name what I wish to happen or convey.
 For example, I want my patients to feel at peace and safe to be vulnerable in my clinic.

 Prior to beginning my actual assessment with a patient, I tell them my goals for the session, and every subsequent session is that they learn how to live inside their bodies differently and power them much better, and walk away hope-filled.
 Even if I have some bad news to deliver, I make sure hope is wrapped in there.
 That is pretty much achieved at each session, and the atmosphere is a huge component.

 - Open and bright, with beauty and warmth